What Size Urn Should I Get?

 How much do ashes weigh after cremation?

-As a general rule, ashes following cremation will weigh between 4 to 6 pounds, or around 3.5% of the person’s original weight.
+As a general rule, ashes following cremation will weigh between 4 and 6 pounds, or around 3.5% of the person’s original weight.
 In the case of children, ashes weigh about 2.5% of the original body weight.
 Fat and muscle do not affect the mass of cremated ashes, which means height and gender (which predict skeletal weight) can be used to accurately predict the weight of the remains.
 Cremated remains of adult men tend to weigh more, or about six pounds, while the cremated remains of adult women are about 4 pounds on average.
-For choosing a cremation ash urn you need to concentrate on volume not on weight.
+For choosing a cremation ash urn you need to concentrate on volume, not on weight.